-In the years ahead, we will continue to transform San Francisco's public mental health system.
+In the years ahead, we will continue to transform San Francisco's public mental health system, Community Behavioral Health Services (BHS).
 Within the constraints of the resources available, the MHSA will play an important role in strengthening and expanding the transformation of public mental health services locally and throughout California.
-Our future efforts will include the dissemination of our 2014-17 Integrated Plan that brings together all of the MHSA components.
-We will also continue to improve our monitoring and evaluation activities in order to effectively meet the outcome and performance objectives of our MSHA-funded programs.
+Our future efforts will include the dissemination of our 2015-16 Annual Report that brings together all of the MHSA components.